 Who can have a wamo or N26 account?

-It’s worth bearing in mind that if you are a non-resident of Europe and want to open a business account with an EU IBAN, you can only do this with wamo.
+It’s worth bearing in mind that if you want to open a business account with an EU IBAN, you can do this with wamo.
 N26 is not yet available in the UK and N26 accounts are not available for Cyprus or Malta.
 With wamo you are able to open a business account from outside of Europe or the UK and get an EU or GB IBAN with your account.

 wamo vs N26 fees and charges

 When it comes to a subscription frr fees, N26 charges €4.90 per month for its most popular "Smart plan.”
 This plan includes a free Mastercard and access to all of the app's features.
 The price goes up further with the plan upgrade which offers many more features and benefits to users.
 On the other hand, wamo's most popular ‘Grow plan’ charges €49.99 per month, but offers a higher number of features and more 'free stuff'.

 Regarding monthly subscription plans, N26's plan is ahead of wamo.
 However, note that N26 is a great option only if your business is not focused on local transfers as you have to pay €0.67 for every outgoing local transfer, which is not the case with wamo.
 For example, if your business is based in Malta and you're looking to expand to other countries, wamo's foreign currency exchange rates will save you a lot of money.

 When we talk about the physical and virtual cards, N26's plan offers a Mastercard, which means that you can use your card anywhere in the world that accepts Mastercard.
 The first card, be it physical or virtual, is free with N26.
 However, if your card gets misplaced or if you want to issue another card, you will have to pay a fee of €10 for an additional card.